Virgin Piña Colada Mocktail

 Ingredients Notes

-You only need six ingredients and a blender to make these frosty mocktails.
+You only need six simple ingredients and a blender to make these frosty mocktails that have delicious tropical flavor.
 Here’s what you’ll need:

 • Pineapple: You can use fresh or frozen pineapple chunks.
 Garnish with fresh pineapple wedges if desired.

-• Coconut cream: This is unsweetened and comes in a can.
+• Unsweetened coconut cream: This is unsweetened and comes in a can.
 It is usually next to the regular canned coconut milk at the grocery store.
 It’s thicker and creamier.

-• Coconut water: This is so hydrating and refreshing, so your pina colada is actually hydrating!
+• Coconut water: This is so hydrating and refreshing, so your pina colada is actually hydrating and adds to the delicious coconut flavor!

 • Limes: Use freshly-squeezed lime juice for the brightest flavor.